stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 to be listening intently to something, and silenced her with a whisper when she began to ask what had roused him.

-  &ldquo;Hark, Aud!&rdquo; he breathed. &ldquo;Don&rsquo;t ye hear somethin&rsquo;
-a-singin&rsquo; and buzzin&rsquo; and rustlin&rsquo;?
-D&rsquo;ye reckon it&rsquo;s the fall crickets?&rdquo;
+   "Hark, Aud! " he breathed.
+"Don't ye hear somethin' a-singin' and buzzin' and rustlin'?
+D'ye reckon it's the fall crickets? "

   Certainly, there was distinctly audible within the cabin such a sound as he had described.
 Audrey tried to analyse it, and was impressed with some element at once horrible